Goldenkrew3000/nuphy_air60v2_qmk/readme.md

 [![GitHub contributors](https://img.shields.io/github/contributors/qmk/qmk_firmware.svg)](https://github.com/qmk/qmk_firmware/pulse/monthly)
 [![GitHub forks](https://img.shields.io/github/forks/qmk/qmk_firmware.svg?style=social&label=Fork)](https://github.com/qmk/qmk_firmware/)

+## What is this fork?
+This fork is a personal modification of the Nuphy Air60 v2 firmware.<br>
+It mostly just changes the key layout at the code level (VIA does not work for me), and changes some things to do with the LED backlighting.<br>

+## Original Readme

 This is a keyboard firmware based on the [tmk\_keyboard firmware](https://github.com/tmk/tmk_keyboard) with some useful features for Atmel AVR and ARM controllers, and more specifically, the [OLKB product line](https://olkb.com), the [ErgoDox EZ](https://ergodox-ez.com) keyboard, and the Clueboard product line.

 ## Documentation